-Technos, upgraded skill 11000 (1990) and the competitiveness
+Technos, upgraded skill needed for farmers' competitiveness

 YOBHEL LOUISSE P. BELTRAN

 Where will your P20 take you?

 While the P20/kg price tag for rice may seem a far-fetched idea, the SanGlad RiceBIS Farmers Association is turning this wish into a reality for the Midsayap residents.
 The association's product was first purchased by the locals during the Lakbay Palay event of DA-PhilRice Midsayap last year.